Tabouillot: During and after the French revolution

 Antoine Charles Louis de Tabouillot (1775–1813) was an officer of the French King's personal bodyguard Garde du Corps at Versailles and of the Armée des Princes, a royalist counter-revolutionary army during the French Revolution.
 During the Reign of Terror, he fled to the Kingdom of Prussia in 1793; his mother Anne de Grandfèbre was executed by guillotine in Paris in 1794 and the family's property in France was confiscated.
 In Prussia Louis de Tabouillot was accepted as a lieutenant of the Prussian Army on 29 January 1795 by a special decree of King Frederick William II of Prussia.
 The King promised him a promotion to captain when he had improved his knowledge of the German language.
 Accordingly, he was later promoted to captain in the Count Wedel Fusilier Battalion.
 He was appointed as Mayor (maire) of Essen by the French during the Napoleonic Wars in 1811.

-In 1802, Louis de Tabouillot married Philippina Johanna (or Jeanette) Brüning (1777–1835), daughter of the Mayor of Essen Georg Heinrich Brüning.
+In 1802, Louis de Tabouillot married Philippina Johanna Brüning (1777–1835), daughter of the Georg Heinrich Brüning (1727-1806), Mayor of Essen.
 They were the parents of Franz Georg Karl Wilhelm von Tabouillot (1803–1872), a judge in Münster, and of Alfred Philipp Ferdinand von Tabouillot, a wine merchant who was married to the noted feminist and socialist Mathilde von Tabouillot (later known as Mathilde Anneke).

-Franz Georg Karl Wilhelm von Tabouillot was married to Karoline Luise Alexandrine von Scheibler, a member of a prominent German family and a descendant of the philosopher Christoph Scheibler.
-They were the parents of Lieutenant Ferdinand Franz Ludwig Heinrich Johann von Tabouillot (1840–1869), who was married to Anne Karolina Amalia von Pannwitz.
-On 29 June 1858, the family obtained royal permission in Prussia to combine the names and arms of Tabouillot and von Scheibler, and henceforth used the name von Tabouillot genannt von Scheibler.
+Franz Georg Karl Wilhelm von Tabouillot was married to Karoline Luise Alexandrine von Scheibler (1819-1874), a member of a prominent German family and a descendant of the philosopher Christoph Scheibler.
+They were the parents of Lieutenant Ferdinand Franz Ludwig Heinrich Johann von Tabouillot (1840–1869), who was married to Anne Karolina Amalia von Pannwitz (b.
+1847).
+On 29 June 1858, the family obtained royal permission in the Kingdom of Prussia to combine the names and arms of Tabouillot and von Scheibler, and henceforth used the name von Tabouillot genannt von Scheibler.

-Ferdinand von Tabouillot was the father of Major Franz Ferdinand Alexander Hans von Tabouillot gen. von Scheibler (1869–1844), who was married (from 1908) to Margarethe Eleonore Marie Helene von Grolman (1880–1964), a daughter of Major-General and Chamberlain at the Grand Ducal Hessian Court Karl von Grolman (1843–1909).
+Ferdinand von Tabouillot was the father of Major Franz Ferdinand Alexander Hans von Tabouillot gen. von Scheibler (1869–1944), who, in 1908, was married to Margarethe Eleonore Marie Helene von Grolman (1880–1964), a daughter of Major-General and Chamberlain at the Grand Ducal Hessian Court Karl von Grolman (1843–1909).
 The current family is descended from their son, Dr.jur.
 Wolfgang von Tabouillot gen. von Scheibler (1909–2002), who was married in his first marriage in 1938 in Oslo Militære Samfund to Norwegian citizen Ingrid Haagaas.

 Members of the family live in France, Germany, Spain and Scandinavia.
 Family members now mostly use the name (von/de) Tabouillot, having dropped the Scheibler name.
 However the senior agnatic extant branch of the noble family uses the Norwegian surname Haagaas.